OpenSettings/open-settings-sponsorship/README.md

 Your support makes a big difference, and we appreciate it immensely.
 Thank you for helping keep OpenSettings Community a free and open-source tool for everyone!

-## Licensing Information
-OpenSettings is available under the **Community License**, which is **free and open-source**.
-Other licenses offer additional features and benefits.
-Please review the [license details](https://opensettings.net/license) for more information.

 ---

 We appreciate your support!